Ludvigpbf/scss-pack/README.md

 # scss-pack

-a scss pack with mixins, variables and animations
+This is a scss package with mixins, variables, classes and animations to help you streamline your work.

 # Installation